Introduction

 Zones of the Neck

-The neck is divided into three zones.
+The neck is divided into 3 zones.
 These become important when assessing and managing trauma in those with penetrating neck injuries.

 The decision to surgically explore these areas is based on hard and soft signs.
-Regardless of the zone, surgical exploration is the best course of management if the patient becomes unstable.
+Surgical exploration is the best management course regardless of the zone if the patient becomes unstable.

 Soft Signs